-- · Detect Zero-Crossings on High-Voltage Alternating Signals
+- Detect Zero-Crossings on High-Voltage Alternating Signals

-- · Only One External Resistor Required
+- Only One External Resistor Required

-- · The Detector Output is Available on a Pin
+- The Detector Output is Available on a Pin

-- · The Polarity of the Detector Output can be Inverted
+- The Polarity of the Detector Output can be Inverted

-- · Interrupt Generation on:
+- Interrupt Generation on:

 - Rising edge

 - Falling edge

 - Both edges

 - Event Generation:

 - Detector output

-The Zero-Cross Detector (ZCD) detects when an alternating voltage crosses through a threshold voltage near ground potential.
-The threshold is the zero-cross reference voltage, Z{CPINV} , and is typically 0.8 V above ground.
+The Zero-Cross Detector (ZCD) detects when an alternating voltage crosses through a threshold voltage near the ground potential.
+The threshold is the zero-cross reference voltage, Z{CPINV} , and the typical value can be found in the Electrical Specifications section of the peripheral.

-The connection from the ZCD input pin (ZCIN) to the alternating voltage must be made through a series current-limiting resistor (R{SERIES}).
+The connection from the ZCD input pin (ZCIN) to the alternating voltage must be made through a series currentlimiting resistor (R{SERIES}).
 The ZCD applies either a current source or sink to the ZCD input pin to maintain a constant voltage on the pin, thereby preventing the pin voltage from forward biasing the ESD protection diodes in the device.
 When the applied voltage is greater than the reference voltage, the ZCD sinks current.
 When the applied voltage is less than the reference voltage, the ZCD sources current.